Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 Output coordinate system for export in a different coordinate system.
 More information here.

-Here you can define a sequence of tasks which are applied when you press the Start button.
+Here, you can define a sequence of tasks that are applied when you press the Start button.

 Alignment precision Choose Draft for the fast estimation of camera poses with lower precision or High for the highest precision.

-Reconstruction region Define whether RealityCapture should restrict the reconstruction area: automatic / do not restrict.
-We recommend to always use reconstruction region.
+Reconstruction region Define whether RealityCapture should restrict the reconstruction area: automatic/do not restrict.
+We recommend to always use the reconstruction region.

 Colors and texturing Choose how to colorize the model: White-color scheme for not calculating colors; per-vertex color for faster computations (suitable for denser models); textures for more realistic textures but with higher computation time; or both vertex colors and textures.

-When a process has ended, you can define an immediate follow-up action.
-Here you can define what should happen.
+When a process has ended, you can define an immediate follow-up action using these settings.

 Minimal process duration Set a minimal duration after which RealityCapture will execute the notification task.
 This value is in seconds.
 For practical reasons, this value should be greater than 60.

 Action Choose one of these for the program to be carried out after the time set above lapses: none / play a sound / execute a program.
-When choosing Execute a program, user may also define command-line parameters (for example an error message, duration, process type, RC setting, scene name) which will call an external program.
+When choosing to Execute a program, a user may also define command-line parameters (for example, an error message, duration, process type, RealityCapture setting, scene name), which will call an external program.

-Write following sequence of commands into a field Command-line process in the settings panel:
+Write the following sequence of commands into a field Command-line process in the settings panel:

 %date:~-4,4% are the last four characters of the current date (the year).